Qarik-Group/operator-workshop/instructor/lab-1/README.md

 Exit code 1
 ```

-To fix this, they need to Change it to a `10.142.x.x` address.
+To fix this, they need to *change the IP* to a `10.142.x.x` address.